 IDBM Capstone: Industry project

-The IDBM Industry project course follows challenge-based learning approach of instruction where students participate in real-life business projects and practice working in multi-disciplinary teams.
+The IDBM Industry project course follows a challenge-based learning approach of instruction where students participate in real-life business projects and practice working in multi-disciplinary teams.
 Industry projects are assigned by industrial companies for developing innovative business concepts using design thinking methodology.

 The project teams are multi-disciplinary and the team members represent different fields of technology, business and design.
 Together these perspectives support the development of interdisciplinary and diverse competence.